ansible-collections/cloud-content-handbook/Guidelines/jira_ticket_creation_guidelines.md

 > **Note:** DoD should remain consistent across all user stories.

 **Labels:**
-Relevant labels
+Provide relevant labels for the user story.

 ---

 ## 4. Task Template

 **Title:**
-[Name] – [Specific Activity]
+[Name] – [Specific Activity] - Provide a clear and descriptive name for the task.
 **Example:** `S3 Bucket Listing – Write a Module to Fetch Bucket Details`

 **Description:**
-Short, actionable description of the task and expected outcome.
+Write a short, actionable description of the task and the expected outcome.

 **Supporting Documentation:**
-Any relevant materials or references that can help complete the task.
+Provide any relevant materials or references that can help complete the task.

 **Checklist / Subtasks (optional):**
 - [ ]